About Me

 Characterizing Information Design for Rationalizability in all finite games with incomplete information: Any outcome can be implemented with an information structure consisting of a common state and additive, idiosyncratic noise.

 Idea: Represent every common prior as a Markov chain on best-replies.
+Show that paths of this Markov chain have an algebraic monoid structure.

 Abstract